 HISTORIC BRAMWELL , WEST

 In 1873 the extensive West Virginia coal fields started in Bramwell and extended over forty miles.
 Bramwell's wealth was supported by the Pocahontas coalfields, which employed 100,000 miners.
 At one time, the Norfolk & Western railroad had 14 trains a day stopping in Bramwell.
 The Historic Bank of Bramwell was the financial center of southern West Virginia.
 It was thought to be the wealthiest bank per capita in the country.
 The bank's janitor regularly transported leather bags filled with money by wheelbarrow down the brick paved streets to the nearby train depot.
-The depression of 1933 brought an end to the Bramwell Bank.
+The depression that began in 1929 brought and end to the Bramwell Bank.

 Bramwell is best known for having the largest number of millionaires per capita of any town in America in the late 1800s.
 Bramwell once had as many as thirteen millionaires living there at one time in the early 20th century.
 The magnificent homes that remain there today testify to this wealth .